 We’ve all used a CAPTCHA but few understand it or know what they do.
 CAPTACHA is the acronym for “Completely Automated Public Turing test to tell Computers and Humans Apart.”

 In a nut shell CAPTCHAs are those weird looking characters that we’re forced to type in when trying to get to the next step of a form.
 It’s a clever way of ensuring that the person filling out the form is an actual human and not a computer or “bot”.
 Google as do many other companies, rely on CAPTCHAs to add an added measure of security.

 It usually takes Google several minutes for the email account to start working as normal.
-It’s important to note that just because you’ve unlocked the CAPTCHA once for a particular email account, that’s not to say that the same problem may not occur again.
+It’s important to note that just because you’ve unlocked the CAPTCHA once for a particular Google account, that’s not to say that the same problem may not occur again.

-To avoid issues which may cause Google to be concerned about an account, try not to connect using Outlook or other email client from too many IP addresses within a short period of time.
+To avoid issues which may cause Google to be concerned about an account, try not to connect using Outlook, Apple Mail or other email client from too many IP addresses within a short period of time.
 Jumping from one Hotspot to another or cruising the neighborhood to find an open wireless connection to check your email, are just some of the reasons which can cause a problem.
 Increasing the “timeout” setting within your Outlook advanced settings for a particular email account may help as well.

-Remember to bookmark this page or Google’s Unlock CAPTCHA page in the event you need to ever Unlock your Google CAPTCHA.
+Remember to bookmark this page or Google’s Unlock CAPTCHA page in the event you ever need to Unlock your Google CAPTCHA.